bcoe/travis-deploy-example/README.md

 This allows us to install the private `@bcoe/super-secret-dependency` dependency.

-## Automatically Publishing From Travis CI
+## Configuration Travis CI for Deployment

 The `.travis.yml` included in this repository automatically publishes to npm, if tests pass for any [git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) that you push to GitHub.
 Here